adventuremomblog

 I waited in line for about 45 minutes before reaching the base of the steps.

-While in line, I observed lots of families who made this an annual tradition together.
-I also chatted with individuals who also were not Catholic, but really enjoyed the experience and came back annually.
+While in line, I observed a lot of families who made this an annual tradition together.

-Everyone in line was very friendly and some even offered food to others who were nearby in line.
+Everyone in line was friendly and some even offered food to others who were nearby in line.

 rosary at Holy Cross Immaculata Parish in Cincinnati, Ohio